ArteaWright/MapEdHack/README.md

 #### License

-This application is licensed under ISC License - see the LICENSE.md file for details.
+This application is licensed under ISC License - see the LICENSE.md file for details..